 As each state works to refine its individual system of support for the massive transition from institution to home and community based support settings, the proposed bill threatens to impede all progress from the top-down.

-Many provider organizations are already starting to take action and you can too.
+Many provider organizations are already taking action and you can too.
 If you or people you know may be affected by this bill, it is possible to voice your concern in this process.
 Here are some ways to consider:

 - The service provider Mosaic has created The Mosaic Allied Voices Action Center, an online tool that makes it easy to contact your state elected official with a statement, which can be found here.

-- You can also join the American Network of Community Options and Resources (ANCOR) along with its partners for its Capitol Hill Day in the U.S. Senate to save Medicaid on June 6th and check out their list of materials for taking action, which include instructions for scheduling In-District meetings, attending town halls and inviting members of congress to visit your agency.
+- You can also join the American Network of Community Options and Resources (ANCOR) along with its partners in its “Save Our Services” campaign by checking out their list of materials for taking action, which include instructions for scheduling In-District meetings, attending town halls and inviting members of congress to visit your agency.

 - Watch and share the stories behind five people who deeply rely on Medicaid and/or the Affordable Care Act for their daily needs and well-being, as posted by the Arc of the United States, an organization for people with disabilities: Javi, Alice, Bryan, Thelma and Calvin (video).